willroberts/raven-shield-2020/README.md

-# Playing Rainbow Six 3: Raven Shield in 2020 and beyond.
+# Playing Rainbow Six 3: Raven Shield in 2020 and beyond

 ## Obtaining the Game